Arriving at Our Site

 With access to nearly more than 90 acres of forests and meadows, we truly have a very special place to play, learn & grow.
 The woods offer us shelter from the hot sun, the cold winds, the rain, the snow, and more.
 They provide ample space to explore all of our curiosities and chase all of our wonders.
 They are full of discoveries waiting to be made, trees waiting to be climbed, rocks waiting to be upturned.

 When you follow the trail from the clearing into the woods, you’ll first come upon “Hammock City” as the children have so aptly named the place where our hammocks hang most often.
 From there you can head right towards “The Old Riverbed”, which is the rocky path of a small stream that remains dry most of the year but offers an excellent place for budding geologists to study their favourite subject: rocks!
 And a beech tree so large it takes a few people working together to give it a full hug.
 If you head left instead, you’ll come to “The Balancing Tree” (formerly “The Clibimng Tree”), a fallen maple that offers the opportunity to test confidence and climbing skills for even the smallest of adventurers.
 Onward from there, you’ll discover “The Forest Kitchen”, a stick structure at the base of a big old cedar where you might be served ice cream, cake, omelettes or soup!
 And the old cedar has many a branch for climbing or swinging on ropes – plus some smaller nearby friends for hanging hammocks.
 Longer legs that wish to explore even further can discover meadows, fields, a sledding hill and an apple tree (that we often prefer to call “The Pirate Ship”).
+Want to know who wanders in the woods when we’re not there?
+Check out the photos that our wildlife cameras capture!

 Where will you spend your time in our woods?